7aviel/Literalura/README.md

+Sure thing!
+I'll add a section with the steps for contributing to your project:

+---

 # Literalura

 **Literalura** is a simple Java-based application that interacts with Gutendex's API to fetch book data and store it in a local database.
 Users can search for books by title, list registered books and authors, and perform various queries on the stored data.

 ## Features

-- **Search Book by Title**: Fetches book data from a third-party API based on the provided title and saves it to the local database.
+- **Search Book by Title**: Fetches book data from Gutendex API based on the provided title and saves it to the local database.
 - **List Registered Books**: Displays all books currently stored in the database.
 - **List Registered Authors**: Displays all authors currently stored in the database.
 - **List Authors Alive by Year**: Lists authors who were alive in a specific year.